Valerie Camillo

 Valerie J. Camillo is an American sports executive.
-She is the president of business operations for the Philadelphia Flyers and the Wells Fargo Center, having formerly served as the Chief revenue and marketing officer for the Washington Nationals.
-Prior to joining the Nationals, Camillo served as Senior Vice President with the NBA's Team Marketing and Business Operations group.
+She is the chairperson-designate of the Women's Tennis Association, due to take up the position on 17 November 2025.
+Camillo was formerly President and CEO of Spectacor Sports & Entertainment, Comcast Spectacor's sports and entertainment division which includes the business operations of the Philadelphia Flyers and the Wells Fargo Center.
+Other roles she has held include Chief Revenue and Marketing officer for the Washington Nationals and Senior Vice President of the NBA's Team Marketing and Business Operations group.

 Early life and education

 Camillo was born in northern Virginia to a father who worked in the defense industry.
 Prior to her maternal grandfather's death, he turned her into a fan of the New York Yankees and especially of their star catcher, Thurman Munson.
 She grew up in Oakton, Virginia and attended James Madison High School in Vienna, Virginia.
 Camillo stayed in Virginia for her post-secondary education; earning her Bachelor of Science degree in Commerce from the University of Virginia's McIntire School of Commerce and her M.B.A. from the Darden School of Business.
 During high school, she competed in basketball, softball, and lacrosse and continued playing in Intramural sports while earning her degrees.